Key

 your horn:

-You must not use the horn
+You must not use the

-in towns between 2200
+horn in towns between

-until sunrise.Use of the
+2200 until sunrise.Use

-horn is illegal except
+of the horn is illegal

-in cases of immediate
+except in cases of

-and extreme danger or
+immediate and extreme

 Autos